Samuel Crawford (jurist): Wisconsin Supreme Court

 When an 1852 law established a new Wisconsin Supreme Court, Crawford was elected to serve as one of the first three justices, along with Abram D. Smith and Chief Justice Edward V. Whiton.
 The most significant case of his two years on the court was certainly Ableman v.
 Booth, which dealt with attempts by the federal government to prosecute Milwaukee abolitionist Sherman Booth.
 Booth had assisted Joshua Glover in his escape from slavery to freedom in Canada and was being prosecuted under the federal Fugitive Slave Act of 1850.
 The Wisconsin Supreme Court ruled, in 1854, that the Fugitive Slave Act was unconstitutional and freed Booth on a defective warrant.
 Judge Crawford dissented in part, concurring that the warrant was defective but dissenting that the Fugitive Slave Act was unconstitutional.

 Though his opinion was ultimately validated by the Supreme Court of the United States in their 1859 decision on Ableman v.
 Booth, his dissent in the 1854 Booth case likely cost him re-election due to the strong anti-slavery sentiment in Wisconsin.

 Later years

 Judge Crawford was defeated seeking re-election in 1855 and resumed his law practice in Mineral Point.
 He would later be selected as the Democratic Party's nominee for United States House of Representatives in Wisconsin's 2nd congressional district in 1856 and then for Attorney General of Wisconsin in 1859, but was unsuccessful in both campaigns.

-Crawford died of "congestion of the brain" (an ischemic stroke) at his home in Mineral Point on February 28, 1861.
+At the time of his death at the relatively young age of 41, Crawford was described as an alcoholic.
+He died of "congestion of the brain" at his home in Mineral Point on February 28, 1861.

-Personal life and family
+Personal life

 Crawford was married to Ms. Jane Milton Sweet, of Edgartown, Massachusetts, in 1848.
 They had four children.
 After Judge Crawford's death, in 1861, Jane remarried with John Montgomery Smith.